 It’s beginning to look a lot like a Vintage Christmas!
-I’m excited to be sharing our vintage-styled bookshelves with you here today from our home in Vermont.
+I’m excited to share our vintage-styled bookshelves with you today from our home in Vermont.

-Newly and freshly painted with Benjamin Moore’s, Chantilly Lace.
-A truly pure white.
+Newly and freshly painted with Benjamin Moore’s Chantilly Lace.
+A genuinely pure white.
 What a difference it has made.

 Wasn’t that something?
 And that was just the ceiling…

 So now, with freshly painted bookshelves in play, I couldn’t wait to get them all decorated for our vintage-styled Christmas ahead and share it all with you here today.

 Collecting Favorite Vintage Christmas Treasures